Amarrd/now-playing/README.md

 # now-playing

-A flow-field based visualiser that can optionally provide song information via an integration with ACRCloud.
+An extendable visualiser that can optionally provide song information via an integration with ACRCloud.

+Currently includes flow field and circle-based visualisers

 Profiles can be edited and saved, with an option to restore to the default.

-Controls can be toggled by clicking anywhere on the screen, or pressing the 'C' key.
+Controls can be toggled by clicking anywhere on the screen.
 If a song's been detected, details can be toggled by pressing 'S'.

 An access key & access secret will be required to use the identification functionality.
 Accounts with a free trial, plus a limited number of free requests, can be created at [ACR's website](https://www.acrcloud.com/).
 Keys should be created for an 'Audio & Video Recognition' project.